2010–11 Czech First League: 2010–11 UEFA Champions League

 Sparta Prague started in the second qualifying round of this season's Champions League.
-After defeating Latvian side FK Liepājas Metalurgs by a 5–0 aggregate scoreline, they qualified for the next round.
-Sparta defeated Polish side Lech Poznań in the third qualifying round, winning both matches by a score of 1–0.
-Losing 2–0 and 1–0 to Slovak team Žilina in the play-off round ended Sparta's involvement in the competition for this season.
+After defeating Latvian club FK Liepājas Metalurgs by a 5–0 aggregate scoreline, they qualified for the next round.
+Sparta defeated Polish club Lech Poznań in the third qualifying round, winning both matches by a score of 1–0.
+Losing 2–0 and 1–0 to Slovak club Žilina in the play-off round ended Sparta's involvement in the competition for this season.

 2010–11 Europa League

 Baník Ostrava was the only Czech team involved in the second qualifying round of the Europa League.
-They got past Georgian side WIT Georgia with a 0–0 second leg result, having won the first match 6–0.
-In the third round, Viktoria Plzeň and Jablonec also entered the competition, however all three Czech teams lost: Baník Ostrava 3–1 on aggregate to Belarus side Dnepr Mogilev, Viktoria Plzeň 4–1 on aggregate to Turkish club Beşiktaş, and Jablonec also 4–1 on aggregate to APOEL of Cyprus.
+They got past Georgian club WIT Georgia with a goalless second leg result, having won the first match 6–0.
+In the third round, Viktoria Plzeň and Jablonec also entered the competition.
+However, all three Czech teams lost: Baník Ostrava 3–1 on aggregate to Belarusian club Dnepr Mogilev; Viktoria Plzeň and Jablonec 4–1 on aggregate, respectively to Turkish club Beşiktaş and Cypriot club APOEL.

 Sparta Prague qualified for the group stage of the Europa League due to their performance in the Champions League.
-With results of two wins, three draws and one loss, they finished second in Group F, behind CSKA Moscow (Russia) but ahead of Palermo (Italy) and Lausanne Sport (Switzerland).
-They therefore advanced to the knockout phase of the competition.
-English side Liverpool provided the opposition; after a goalless first game in Prague, a single goal from striker Dirk Kuyt eliminated Sparta from the Europa League, 1–0 in the match and on aggregate.
+With results of two wins, three draws, and one loss, they finished second in Group F – behind CSKA Moscow (Russia) but ahead of Palermo (Italy) and Lausanne-Sport (Switzerland).
+As a result, they advanced to the knockout phase of the competition.
+English club Liverpool provided the opposition after a goalless first game in Prague.
+A single goal from striker Dirk Kuyt eliminated Sparta from the Europa League, 1–0 in the match and on aggregate.